robertoostenveld/arduino/esp32_config_webinterface_v6/README.md

 This is a demonstration and test sketch for configuring persistent options via the web interface.
 This strategy is used in a number of my functional ESP32 and ESP8266 sketches.
 It consists of a `settings.json` file in the SPIFFS filesystem and a `settings.html` file with some javascript.

+**This specific version is for ArduinoJson 6, there are other examples for version 5 and 7.**

 The settings can be changed in the webbrowser at http://192.168.1.xxx/settings and clicking "Send".
 This results in `Webserver` parsing the arguments and placing the variables in the header, but also places the query string in the body.

 The following also results in `Webserver` parsing the arguments and placing the variables in the header.